marcpinet/neuralnetlib/README.md

 ## 📝 Description

-This is a handmade convolutional neural network library, made in python, **using numpy as the only dependency**.
+This is a handmade deep learning framework library, made in python, **using numpy as its only external dependency**.

 I made it to challenge myself and to learn more about deep neural networks, how they work _in depth_.

-The big part of this project, meaning the [Multilayer (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron) part, was made in 4 hours and a half.
+The big part of this project, meaning the [Multilayer Perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron) part, was made in 4 hours and a half.

 I then decided to push it even further by adding [Convolutional Neural Networks (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) and [Recurrent Neural Networks (RNN)](https://en.wikipedia.org/wiki/Recurrent_neural_network).